GIG Fund

 The GIG Fund is a program of Arts Midwest that is funded by the National Endowment for the Arts, with additional contributions from the Illinois Arts Council Agency, Indiana Arts Commission, Iowa Arts Council, Michigan Arts and Culture Council, Minnesota State Arts Board, North Dakota Council on the Arts, Ohio Arts Council, South Dakota Arts Council, and Wisconsin Arts Board.

-Arts Midwest is also generously supported by 3M and individual donors and partners.
+Arts Midwest is also generously supported by individual donors and other institutional partners.

 -